Skip to main content

 5. Avoid toxic substances like harmful chemicals, environmental contaminants, and other toxic substances such as synthetic chemicals, some metals, fertilizer, bug spray, and cat or rodent feces around the home and in the workplace.
 These substances can hurt the reproductive systems of men and women.
 They can make it more difficult to get pregnant.

 6. Reach and maintain a healthy weight.
-If you are underweight, overweight, or obese, you are at higher risk for serious health problems. talk with your doctor about ways to reach and maintain a healthy weight before you get pregnant.
+If you are underweight, overweight, or obese, you are at higher risk for serious health problems.
+Talk with your doctor about ways to reach and maintain a healthy weight before you get pregnant.

 Healthy pregnancy planner